andrey-lepekhin/andrey-lepekhin.github.io/_posts/2026-02-10-Soundproof-Sleep-Capsule.md

 After that graph, I went into avoidance mode.
 For weeks the designs sat untouched, and "ambitious" started to feel like "delusional."

 In retrospect, the pivot to metamaterials was partly genuine curiosity and partly a refusal to sit with the failure.
-There's a version of curiosity that's genuine and a version that's escape.
-I told myself I was pivoting to a better solution.
-I was also running from the possibility that there wasn't one.

 ## Thousands of Tiny Bottles